 Start early.
 It is a good idea to start talking with your children about the dangers of cigarettes when they are 5 or 6 years old.
 Keep the conversation going as your children get older.

 Make it a two-way talk.
-Give your children a chance to speak openly, especially as they get older.
+Give your children a chance to speak openly, particularly as they get older.
 Ask them if they know people who smoke and how they feel about it.

 Stay connected.
 Studies show that kids who feel close to their parents are less likely to start smoking than kids who are not close to their parents.